 How to find your h-index on Google Scholar

-While Scopus and Web of Science limit their analyses to published journal articles, conference proceedings, and books, its the entire Internet Google Scholar is using as its source of data.
+While Scopus and Web of Science limit their analyses to published journal articles, conference proceedings, and books, Google Scholar uses the entire internet as its source of data.
 As a result, the h-index reported by Google Scholar tends to be higher than the one found in the other databases.

 How to calculate your h-index using Google Scholar

 Once you have set up your profile, the h-index will be displayed in the upper right corner.
-Beside the classic h-index, Google also reports an i10-index along with the h-index.
-The i10-index is a simple measurement which shows how many of the author's papers have 10 or more citations.
+Besides the classic h-index, Google also reports an i10-index along with the h-index.
+The i10-index is a simple measurement that shows how many of the author's papers have 10 or more citations.

 Google Scholar also has a special author search, where you can look up the author profiles of others.
 It will, however, only show results for scholars with public profiles, as well as those of historical scientists like Albert Einstein.